chriopter/christopher-eller.de/_posts/2025-01-19-welcome-to-jekyll.markdown

 categories: jekyll update
 ---
 You’ll find this post in your `_posts` directory.
 Go ahead and edit it and re-build the site to see your changes.
 You can rebuild the site in many different ways, but the most common way is to run `jekyll serve`, which launches a web server and auto-regenerates your site when a file is updated.

-Jekyll requires blog post files to be named according to the following format:
+Jekyll requires blog post files to

 `YEAR-MONTH-DAY-title.MARKUP`